-Pull-ups are generally a hard exercise that’s not easy for individuals to perform.
+Pull-ups are generally a hard exercise for individuals to perform.
 But to be honest, it is a great workout target for your upper body.

 Why Is Doing Pull-Ups So Hard?

-There are quite a number of things that can make performing pull-ups harder than expected, and this includes excess body weight, lack of practice, and insufficient grip.
+Several things can make performing pull-ups harder than expected, including excess body weight, lack of practice, and insufficient grip.

 I truly agree that pull-ups are tough to do, but why don’t we give ourselves the advantage of doing it with much ease by understanding what makes them so hard.

 For this, it is better to know the muscles that are engaged in action during exercising.

 This involves the latissimus dorsi, teres major and teres minor, posterior deltoids, rhomboids, lower and middle trapezius, pectoralis minor, levator scapulae, and triceps.

 How Much of Your Body Weight Do You Lift When You Do a Pull-Up?

 Don’t be shocked, but each of us lifts almost 95% of our total body weight primarily using our back muscles, the latissimus dorsi, while other muscles exist as stabilizers/synergists.